MohamedNegma/MohamedNegma/README.md

 ### 🔧 Embedded / IoT Projects

-* ⚽ Arduino Football Playing Car
+* ⚽ Car Playing Football Arduino
-* ⚙️ Tachometer using PIC
+* ⚙️ Tachometer using 8086 PIC
-* 🤖 ARM Robot using ESP (in progress)
+* 🤖 ARM Robot using ESP

 ---

 ## 🏆 Experience

 * Internship at Petrojet
-* Internship at ITI (Information Technology Institute)
+* Flutter Internship at ITI (One Mounth)
-* Head of Programming Languages Team at GDG Camps
+* Head of Programming Languages Team at GDG On Camps

 ---